 As of this writing, it is Day 1 of Navaratri and day 2 of Batukamma.
 Day 1 of the festive season.
 9 days of Navratri, then Diwali.
 Have a festive Navratri, Diwali!!

-Entire India is ready for Navratri and worship Goddess Durga for nine days.
-Nine nights of navaratri celebrations, tenth day is celebrated as Vijayadashami or Dasara.
+Entire India is ready for Navratri and worships Goddess Durga for nine days.
+Nine nights of Navaratri celebrations, the tenth day is celebrated as Vijayadashami or Dasara.
 On that day, Idols of Goddess Durga are immersed into the water.
 Navratri usually comes in the month of October, but dates vary per to lunar calendar.
-As of this writing, in 2016, day 1 of navarathri is October 1 and goes on till October 10, with 11th being Dasara.
+As of this writing, in 2016, day 1 of Navaratri is October 1 and goes on till October 10, with 11th being Dasara.
 And today being Day 1 – October 1, 2016 (Saturday) – Pratipada, Ghatsthapana, Shailputri Puja.

-Whether is it’s called Navaratri in north india or batukamma in south india, it is celebration of great goddess durga avataras.
-Both are celebrated for 9 days before Dasara and on 9th day immersion takes place.
+Whether is it’s called Navaratri in north India or batukamma in south India, it is a celebration of great goddess Durga avatars.
+Both are celebrated for 9 days before Dasara and on 9th-day immersion takes place.

 Of course, no celebration in any culture would be complete without food.
 At this auspicious occasion, celebrate with low-carb and low-sugar food without sacrificing genuine Indian taste with my recipes.
-For those who are on navarathi vrat or fasting, this recipe is fasting compliant.
-No rice and rice flour, wheat flour, all-purpose flour, sooji (rava or semolina), chickpea flour or gram flour.
+For those who are on Navaratri vrat or fasting, this recipe is fasting compliant.
+No rice and rice flour, wheat flour, all-purpose flour, sooji (rava or semolina), chickpeas flour or gram flour.